MSc Clinical Psychology (UCT), PhD (Rhodes University)

 Mobile: +27(0)82 7790736

-Ann Edwards (publication name Shuttleworth-Edwards) is an Emeritus Professor of Psychology from Rhodes University in Grahamstown, South Africa, where she continues to work as Professor of Psychology in a research post.
-She currently lives in Cape Town where, alongside her research, she conducts medico-legal assessments for road accident and medical negligence cases involving traumatic brain injury.
-She is Co-Director of the National Sports Concussion Initiative (CC), offering concussion management programmes countrywide, for clinical and research purposes, at the school and professional levels, in association with ImPACT Inc. (US).
+Ann Edwards (publication name Shuttleworth-Edwards) (Neuropsychologist, Clinical Psychologist), is an Emeritus Professor of Psychology from Rhodes University in Grahamstown, South Africa, where she continues to hold a research contract.
+She lives in Cape Town where she conducts medico-legal assessments for cases involving traumatic brain injury.
+She is a partner in a business trading under the name of ‘Brain Evaluation Solutions and Testing’ (BEST).
+The company promotes state-of-the-art mobile and computerized applications for neurocognitive screening in various health, sports, occupational and research contexts.
+For more information on BEST go to www.bestbrainsolutions.co.za

 To view research outputs including journal articles, book chapters, conference presentations, workshops and symposiums presented, click here: Research Outputs